 To find the meaning of habits, let’s think about what they do.
 Habits always serve some kind of biological, spiritual, or practical purpose.

 You’re like, “Wait, what about picking your nose in traffic?”
 Well, even though it’s gross, the nose gets cleaned out and stress is mitigated.
 There is a purpose.
 A more positive example of a habit is brushing and flossing your teeth.
 There are many biological and practical benefits of brushing your teeth—like better smelling breath, healthier teeth, removing that clam chowder taste in your mouth, and lower dental bills.
 Charles Duhigg, author of The Power of Habit goes so far as to makes a case that flossing and brushing your teeth is one of five keystone habits that will radically alter your life for the better!
-By the way, if you’re into this habits thing, Charles has been a great inspiration on how habits work.
+By the way, if you’re into this healthy habit thing, Charles has been a great inspiration on how habits work.
 We’ll get to keystone habits in a bit.

 So what is a habit then?
 A habit is formed when you consistently meet an important need with a chosen behavior.
 Let’s break this down into an example of a good habit and a bad habit.